 The sand is usually fine and yellow, and the water is warmer than on the west coast but much cooler than on the Eastern Algarve.
 The sands of these beaches are relatively small and, in some cases, very small.
 Camilo Beach, for example, is one of the prettiest, but it is especially small and becomes overcrowded very quickly.
 That’s why, in the summer, it’s essential to go early.

 Like many other Portuguese cities (Guimarães, Viana do Castelo, Elvas, for example), Lagos has a very beautiful old town, full of history and stories, with several monuments and outstanding buildings.
 Walking through the narrow streets of Lagos and discovering each of its corners is always a pleasure.

 The historic center of Lagos is small, and with a short walk, we reach all the most relevant tourist spots, such as the Gil Eanes square, the municipal market, the churches of Santo António and Santa Maria, the old market of Slaves, the walls and the castle of the Governors.
 Below, we will take a little more about some of the monuments to visit in Lagos.

 Avenida dos Descobrimentos and Lagos Marina

 The marina in Lagos is next to the avenue and is accessible via the small pedestrian bridge.
-At the marina, you will find several nice restaurants and bars and even more counters selling boat tours and trips to Ponta da Piedade, Algar de Benagil, dolphin watching, and coastal tours.
+At the marina, you will find several excellent restaurants and bars and even more counters selling boat tours and trips to Ponta da Piedade, Algar de Benagil, dolphin watching, and coastal tours.
 Prices are similar to buying online, but in summer, it’s best to buy as early as possible to guarantee your seat on the day and tour you want.

-In this area, there is a third attraction, the Caravela Boa Esperança.
+This area has a third attraction, the Caravela Boa Esperança.
 But it deserves a topic by itself in this article of the best things to do in Lagos.